You are now in the main content area

 Submitting an academic appeal

-If you are unable to resolve the issue with your professor, department/chair, you may proceed with an appeal.
+If you are unable to resolve the issue with your instructor or the director/chair, you may proceed with an appeal.

-Undergraduate students must use the online appeals portal to submit their request.
-Students have up to ten (10) business days after official grades/standing are posted to submit a first level (department) appeal.
-All other levels of appeal must be submitted within ten (10) business days of receiving the decision letter.
+Undergraduate students must use the online appeals portal to submit their appeals.
+You have up to ten (10) business days after official grades/standing are posted to submit a first level (department) appeal.
+All other levels of appeal must be submitted within ten (10) business days of receiving your decision letter.

-- Upload any applicable documents you may have to support your appeal and submit them..
+3. Upload any applicable documents you may have to support your appeal and submit them.

-Once you submit an academic appeal, you, the relevant decision-maker, and the Senate Office will receive a notification through their TMU e-mail.
+After submitting your appeal, you, the Decision maker, and the Senate Office are notified through their TMU e-mail.
 The decision maker will have up to ten (10) business days to assess and make a decision on your appeal.
-Once a decision has been made, you will receive a decision letter via your TMU email.
+Once a decision has been made, you are notified and a Decision letter will be sent to your TMU email with ten (10) business days.

 On campus appeals resources